 In a traditional class, a student hears an educator teach the lesson one time.

-In many ways, this makes it easier for students to review content, gain a greater understanding of tough areas, and access resources multiple times as needed.
+In many ways, online classes make it easier for students to review content, gain a greater understanding of tough areas, and access resources multiple times as needed.

-Continuous access to lectures, course materials, and other reference materials can make online learning very beneficial.
+Continuous access to lectures, online course materials, and other reference materials can make online learning very beneficial.